Fiestas Patrias in Peru: Independence Day, History and Traditions

 Fiestas Patrias in Schools

-In schools, the Fiestas Patrias play a big role.
+In schools, Fiestas Patrias play a big role.
 Children learn songs, dances, poems, and historical backgrounds.

 Many schools organize performances, small parades, or plays.
 These focus on national history, symbols, and regional culture.

-For children, the Fiestas Patrias are often a mix of lessons, performances, and very serious adults with cameras.
-Anyone who has experienced a school celebration in Peru knows: it won't be over in five minutes.
+For children, Fiestas Patrias are often a mix of lessons, performances, and very serious adults with cameras.
+Anyone who has experienced a school celebration in Peru knows: This won't be done in five minutes.

-These school celebrations help to pass on national symbols and historical narratives to the next generation.
+These school celebrations help pass on national symbols and historical narratives to the next generation.

 Peruvians Abroad